TechLadies/guess-the-number-sinatra/README.md

 # Guess The Number
-Design the Guess The Number game for TechLadies pre-bootcamp workshop
+Design the Guess The Number game for TechLadies Pre-Bootcamp Workshop

 Guess the Number is a basic ruby application built on top of Sinatra for the purposes of TechLadies pre-bootcamp workshop, which covers the basics of the web, HTML and CSS.
 We will also cover some basic Git concepts.
 Given that everyone may be using different machines with different operating systems, we will be using Cloud9 as our development environment.